Welcome to Year 6

 In Maths

-We will explore factors, multiples, prime, square and cube numbers, building on our understanding of number relationships.
+We will explore converting metric and imperial measures.
 We'll learn how these concepts connect and help us solve more complex problems.
-We will then use this foundational knowledge to help us learn how to add, subtract, multiply and divide fractions.
+We will then use this foundational knowledge to help us learn how to multiply and divide decimals.

 In Science